Ellie-Brakoniecki/Git-and-GitHub-tutorial/README.md

-# Git-and-GitHub-tutorial
+# General intro to Github
-A repository to practice setting up and using GitHub
+# How to use this repo